How to Write a Song and Produce Music: A Step-by-Step Guide

 👂 Step 7: Fine-tune and mix your tracks

-Once you have the arrangement roughed out, it's time to go through and add all the final touches that will really bring the song to life.
+Once you have a song called the arrangement roughed out, it's time to go through and add all the final touches that will really bring the song to life.

 • Make sure that the transitions between sections are smooth and logical.
 You don't want the listener to be jarred by a sudden change in tempo or feel.